Ankita-624/weather-app-javascript/README.md

 # weather-app-javascript
 A JavaScript weather app that fetches and displays current weather data for any city using the OpenWeatherMap API.
-# JavaScript Weather Application

-A simple web application built with HTML, CSS, and JavaScript that retrieves and displays weather information for a specified city using the OpenWeatherMap API.

 ## Features